SSH Access

 ### Is the SSH connection proxied through Newt?

-**Option 1 (same host):** No. Your client connects directly to the server that runs Newt; SSH traffic does not go through another hop.
+**Pangolin SSH mode or auth daemon on site:** Your client connects directly to the server that runs Newt; SSH traffic does not go through another hop.

 ### How are usernames created on the remote server?

 Pangolin derives the remote username from your Pangolin identity (the part before `@`).
 If that name is already taken in the organization, a numeric suffix is added until it is unique.
-The user is created with a home directory and can be added to sudoers as configured by your organization.

 ### How does Newt communicate with the external auth daemon?